-The adoption of the federal Production Tax Credit (PTC) and Investment Tax Credit (ITC) has significantly contributed to the rapid development of renewable generation.
 The PTC is a production-based corporate income tax credit in which the owner of a qualifying project receives an incentive based on the amount that the project generates (per kilowatt hour) and sells, for the first ten years of operation.
-In contrast, the ITC is a front-loaded incentive based on the capital expenditures of the project.
-With the expiration of the PTC in 2013, there was a major decline in the development of new wind resources.
-The ITC is a 30 percent federal tax credit for solar systems on residential and commercial properties that remains in effect through December 31, 2016, at which point it drops to 10 percent for commercial system and zero for residential systems.
+The incentive begins to phase down (a percentage reduction in the credit amount) for wind facilities beginning construction after 2016 and expires after 2019, and expires at the end of 2016 for all other eligible technologies.
+In contrast to the PTC, the ITC is a front-loaded incentive based on the initial capital expenditures of the project.
+The ITC is a 30 percent federal tax credit for solar systems on residential and commercial properties that remains in effect through 2019, at which point it phases down to 10 percent in 2022 for the foreseeable future.16 Developers of wind projects are able to claim the ITC in lieu of the PTC, however the credit is phased down from 30% in 2016 to zero in 2020.

-The adoption of state renewable portfolio standards (RPS) in Washington, Oregon, and Montana in the mid-2000s, has also lead to a significant increase in renewable resource development over the past decade.
+The adoption of state renewable portfolio standards (RPS) in Washington, Oregon, and Montana in the mid-2000s has also led to a significant increase in renewable resource development over the past decade.
 While Idaho does not have an RPS, its Idaho Energy Plan encourages the development of cost-effective local renewable resources, further contributing to the renewable boom of recent years.
+See Appendix I for a more detailed discussion of state RPS.